John Paul College, Kalgoorlie: Merger

 In 1984 Christian Brothers College amalgamated with Prendiville College.
 The new school was aptly named John Paul College after Pope John Paul II, elected as Pope in 1978.
 For the first time a co-educational Catholic secondary school functioned in Kalgoorlie.
 The Christian Brothers and the Sisters of St. Joseph of the Sacred Heart have been on the Eastern Goldfields since the turn of the century.

 Overview

-Currently, John Paul College has approximately 700 students under the guidance of Principal, Brad Hall.
+Currently, John Paul College has approximately 700 students under the guidance of Principal, Bradley Hall.
 The college is divided into 5 houses; each with their respective name and colour.
 The houses are Rice, Mackillop, Clancy, Prendiville and McAuley.
-These houses are coloured green, yellow, red, orange and blue respectively.
+These houses are coloured yellow, green, red, orange and blue respectively.

 At the end of the 2015 school year the school farewelled long-standing principal Joseph Hoyne.
 Whilst in charge he oversaw the construction of the multi-purpose room, R. P. McManus centre (gymnasium), uniform shop and the senior learning centre.